ulfschneider/ulf.website/content/posts/journal/2021-07-30-flexbox-sizing.md

 4. *[Flexbox vs. CSS Grid: Which Should You Use and When?](https://webdesign.tutsplus.com/articles/flexbox-vs-css-grid-which-should-you-use--cms-30184)*

-Keep the below default setting in mind when reading Anna´s explanation:
+Below is the default setting for flex.

 ~~~ css
 flex: 0 1 auto;